Sandor Tot

 Sandor Tot is a Serbian professional pool player.

-During the 2006 WPA World Nine-ball Championship he survived the group stages, the round of 64 and the round of 32, but was eliminated in the round of 16 by Li He-wen.
+During the 2006 WPA World Nine-ball Championship he survived the group stages, the round of 64 and the round of 32, but was eliminated in the round of 16 by Li Hewen.

 This performance secured him a spot in the 2007 edition of the tournament.

 Tot plays for Slovenian club Biljard Klub Gomes.